qpliu/esolang/intercal/README.md

 inside numbers.

 Since section 4.4.11 says that PLEASE GIVE UP has the effect of a PLEASE RESUME #80, this implementation will never produce error 632.
+On second thought, this implementation will produce error 632 when terminating via a resume statement, and PLEASE GIVE UP will be different than PLEASE RESUME #80, as the former will terminate without an error and the latter will terminate with error 632.

 Since the errors in section 7 does not include the actual error messages, and the messages for errors other than 000, 123, 275, and 436 are not